Caliciviridae

 The Caliciviridae are a family of "small round structured" viruses, members of Class IV of the Baltimore scheme.
 Caliciviridae bear resemblance to enlarged picornavirus and were formerly considered to be a genus within the Picornaviridae.
 They have positive-sense, single-stranded RNA which is not segmented.
 Thirteen species are placed in this family, divided among eleven genera.
-Diseases associated with this family include feline calicivirus (respiratory disease), rabbit hemorrhagic disease virus (often fatal hepatitis), and Norwalk group of viruses (gastroenteritis).
+Diseases associated with the calicivirus (/ˈkælɪsɪˌvaɪrəs, kəˈlɪsɪˌvaɪrəs/) family include feline calicivirus (respiratory disease), rabbit hemorrhagic disease virus (often fatal hepatitis), and Norwalk group of viruses (gastroenteritis).
 Caliciviruses naturally infect vertebrates, and have been found in a number of organisms such as humans, cattle, pigs, cats, chickens, reptiles, dolphins and amphibians.
 The caliciviruses have a simple construction and are not enveloped.
 The capsid appears hexagonal/spherical and has icosahedral symmetry (T=1 or T=3) with a diameter of 35–39 nm.

 Caliciviruses are not very well studied because until 2010, they could not be grown in culture, and they have a very narrow host range and no suitable animal model.
 However, the application of modern genomic technologies has led to an increased understanding of the virus family.
 A 2013 isolate from rhesus monkeys—Tulane virus—can be grown in culture, and this system promises to increase understanding of these viruses.